Points on $\operatorname{SO}(3)$ with low logarithmic energy: A construction on from a set of points on

-Here $\phi_j=2\pi j/s$, where $j=1,\ldots,s$, are the $s$ roots of unity.
-For example, the matrices $R(\phi_j)$, $j=1,\ldots,s$, are equally spaced with base point $e_3$ and indeed they are, for any fixed $s$, the unique matrices with that property up to the choice of a random phase.
+Here, $\phi_j=2\pi j/s$, with $j=1,\dotsc,s$, are the $s$ roots of unity.
+For example, the matrices $R(\phi_j)$, with $j=1,\ldots,s$, are equally spaced with base point $e_3$.
+Moreover, they are, for any fixed $s$, the unique matrices with that property up to the choice of a random phase.